CityFibre Infrastructure Holdings PLC (CITY) Releases Quarterly Earnings Results

-CityFibre Infrastructure Holdings PLC (LON:CITY) released its quarterly earnings results on Monday.
-The company reported $0.00 EPS for the quarter.
+CityFibre Infrastructure Holdings PLC (LON:CITY) posted its earnings results on Monday.
+The company reported $0.00 earnings per share (EPS) for the quarter.

 CityFibre Infrastructure Holdings plc is a provider of wholesale fiber optic infrastructure.
 The Company designs, builds and operates pure-fiber networks across the United Kingdom.
 The Company’s operations relate to the management of transformational fiber optic infrastructure.
 Its solutions include Fibre-to-the-Premises, Metro Fibre Networks, Fibre-to-the-Tower and Fibre-to-the-Home.